Billboard Decade-End

 Billboard Decade-End is a series of music charts reflecting the most popular artists, albums, and songs in the United States throughout a decade.
-Billboard first published a decade-end ranking in the 1980s, based on the magazine reader's votes, with Madonna becoming the Pop Artist of the Decade.
+Billboard first published their first decade-end rankings in December 1970, listing the artists with the most number ones of the 1960s.
+The Beatles was named the Top Pop LP Artist of the Decade and the Top Pop Singles Artist of the Decade.
+In the 1980s, Billboard decade-end rankings were based on the magazine reader's votes, with Madonna becoming the Pop Artist of the Decade.
 In December 1999, Billboard published decade-end lists based on statistical performances on weekly Billboard charts, with Mariah Carey being dubbed the Pop Artist of Decade.
 Other artists receiving the honor in the following decades are Eminem (2000s) and Drake (2010s).

+1960s

 1980s

-In December 1989, Billboard published their very first lists of most popular artists, albums, and songs of the decade in various genres.
+In December 1989, Billboard published their lists of most popular artists, albums, and songs of the 1980s decade in various genres.
 The magazine readers submitted their votes through the December 23, 1989 edition of the magazine.
 A trophy was given to the winner of each categories.
 At the 55th anniversary of the Billboard Hot 100 in 2013, Billboard retrospectively named Madonna the Artist of the 1980s based on the chart performance during the decade.
 In 2019, Billboard also named "Physical" by Olivia Newton-John as the Top Song of the 1980s based on an inverse point system on the Hot 100 chart.